Bunsly/JobSpy/README.md

 ├── is_remote (bool)
-├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs that are hosted on LinkedIn ├── country (enum): filters the country on Indeed
+├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs that are hosted on LinkedIn ├── country_indeed (enum): filters the country on Indeed
 ```